LaurenceC3HF/XAI-Assistant-UI-AI-OpenAI/README.md

 npm run dev
 ```

-The Vite dev server proxies `/api` requests to the Node server.
+The Vite dev server proxies `/api` requests to the local Node server.

+## Deployment on Vercel

+The `/api/openai` endpoint is also implemented as a Vercel serverless
+function in `api/openai.js`.
+When deploying to Vercel, no separate Node
+server is required—just define `OPENAI_API_KEY` in the project settings
+and the function will handle unscripted queries.